 So why are people so passionate about asserting he is a myth and never even existed?
 Where did this come from?
 Is it based on an absence of historical evidence for Jesus of Nazareth?
 Surely it’s not.
 For we have seen the universal consensus of historians along with dozens of independent ancient sources.

 I think that most people who believe Jesus is a myth perhaps have an emotional bias based on their hatred towards the idea of God, religion, the church, greedy pastors, or the behaviour of Christians throughout the course of history.
+Not to forget, they do not like the idea of being accountable to a holy God.
 They disagree with the doctrine of Christianity, the beliefs of Christianity, they are angry at religion, and are annoyed with fundamentalist Christians.

 But to believe Jesus never existed because you disagree with Christianity is equal to saying that Gautama Buddha never existed because you disagree with Buddhism, or Ceasar Augustus never existed because you disagree with his politics.